"For Mary and for Dave"

 You’ll also need to know:

-Under 65 ? - Attendance Allowance is not available - But Personal Independence Payment (PIP) is:
+Under 65 ? - Attendance Allowance is not available - But Personal Independence Payment may be

 Please visit the Government Website for more information: